• Free Tours

 Don’t forget to explore the wild Cap de Creus Natural Park and marvel at its wild landscapes and wind-shaped rocks.
 These were the inspiration for many a Dalí painting.

-Round off with a visit to the Dalí museum in Figueres and have fun with the playful layout.
+Round off with a visit to the Dalí Museum in Figueres and have fun with the playful layout.

 Dalí bought the destroyed theatre and converted it into a journey of surrealism.